- Home

 5. Dill garlic butter baked salmon

-If you’re a fan of fish, this dill garlic butter baked salmon dish from Green Healthy Cooking is an incredibly simple way to prepare a healthy, yet impressive meal.
+If you’re a fan of fish, this dill garlic butter baked salmon dish from Green Healthy Cooking is an incredibly simple way to prepare a healthy, yet impressive, meal.

 Because the fish is cooked in a parchment pouch in the oven (you can also use foil), the salmon will stay juicy.
 And adding a slice of lemon, a knob of garlic butter, and a scattering of dill to the pouch allows the flavours to really infuse.

 Baby potatoes and asparagus go well with this dish, and to make things even easier, you can pop the asparagus into the pouch with the fish and cook it all together.
-If you’re not a fan of dill, you can use basil, coriander, or parsley – although dill goes especially well with salmon.
+If you’re not a fan of dill, you can use basil, coriander, or parsley – though dill goes especially well with salmon.

 6. Tahini and carrot soup with pistachios

 Throwing together simple, wholesome, delicious, and comforting soups is one of the easiest ways to eat clean.
-While some of the tastiest soups have a creamy taste and velvety texture, you don’t need to add any dairy to achieve this – as this gorgeous tahini and carrot soup by Cook Me proves.
+While some of the tastiest soups have a creamy taste and velvety texture, you don’t need to add any dairy to achieve this – as this gorgeous tahini and carrot soup from Cook Me proves.

 Made from ground, toasted sesame seeds and packed with healthy fats, vitamins, and minerals, tahini is incredibly healthy.

-While carrots can taste a little sweet, adding tahini, smoked paprika, salt, and garlic gives this soup a satisfyingly savoury flavour – and the pistachios bring a lovely Middle Eastern touch.
+While carrots can taste a little sweet, adding tahini, smoked paprika, salt, and garlic gives this soup a satisfyingly savoury flavour – and pistachios bring a lovely Middle Eastern touch.
 Add a spoonful of miso paste or a splash of soy sauce for an even more savoury, umami flavour.

-7. Chicken, avocado, and quinoa nourish bowls
+7. Chicken, avocado, and quinoa nourish bowl

 The best nourish bowls have five key components: whole grains, veggies, protein, dressing, and toppings like nuts, seeds, herbs, or sprouts.
-This chicken, avocado, and quinoa nourish bowl by Eating Well contains all five of these and makes a quick, well-balanced meal for a tasty lunch or light dinner.
+This chicken, avocado, and quinoa nourish bowl from Eating Well contains all five of these and makes a quick, well-balanced meal for a tasty lunch or light dinner.

 Avocado provides plenty of good fats; quinoa is rich in fibre, minerals, antioxidants, and all nine essential amino acids; and the radishes, chopped nuts, and seeds give each bite a satisfying crunch.
-The zingy dressing is also a wonderful addition to all these different flavours and textures.
+The zingy dressing also makes a wonderful addition to all these different flavours and textures.

 8. Quick and easy ramen